Coverage analysis tool for optical data#

 • annual calculation(s)

-• scale: the resolution (in meters) to us in GEE exported file
+• Scale: the resolution (in metres) to use in the exported GEE file

 https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/export.png

-When the image is exported to SEPAL, you cannot quit the application until the downloading is finished.
+When exporting the image to SEPAL, you cannot quit the application until the download is finished.